aws-samples/amazon-workmail-lambda-templates/workmail-translate-email/README.md

         `$ sam local invoke WorkMailTranslateEmailFunction -e tst/event.json --env-vars tst/env_vars.json`

+### Test Message Ids
+This application uses a `messageId` passed to the Lambda function to retrieve the message content from WorkMail.
+When testing, the `tst/event.json` file uses a mock messageId which does not exist.
+If you want to test with a real messageId, you can configure a WorkMail Email Flow Rule with the Lambda action that uses the Lambda function created in **Setup**, and send some emails that will trigger the email flow rule.
+The Lambda function will emit the messageId it receives from WorkMail in the CloudWatch logs, which you can then use in your test event data.
+For more information see [Accessing Amazon CloudWatch logs for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html).
+Note that you can access messages in transit for a maximum of one day.

+Once you have validated that your Lambda function behaves as expected, you are ready to deploy this Lambda function.

 ### Deployment
 If you develop using the AWS Lambda Console, then this section can be skipped.